pasm94/nlw-starter-rocketseat/README.md

 ## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

 - [Node.js](https://nodejs.org/en/)
 - [Express](https://expressjs.com/pt-br/)
 - [SQLite](https://www.sqlite.org/index.html)
 - [Nunjucks](https://mozilla.github.io/nunjucks/)

-## 💻 Projeto
+## 💻 Project

-O Ecoleta é um marketplace que ajuda pessoas a encontrarem pontos de coleta de resíduos de forma eficiente.
+Ecoleta is a marketplace that helps people find waste collection points efficiently.

 ## 🔖 Layout

-Você pode visualizar o layout do projeto no formato através [desse link](<https://www.figma.com/file/Byw4X5etg8VCmezueyhzkC/Ecoleta-(Starter)?node-id=136%3A546>).
-Lembrando que você irá precisar ter uma conta no [Figma](http://figma.com/).
+You can view the project layout in the format through [this link](<https://www.figma.com/file/Byw4X5etg8VCmezueyhzkC/Ecoleta-(Starter)?node-id=136%3A546>).
+Remembering that you will need to have an account on [Figma](http://figma.com/).

 ---

-Feito com ♥ by Rocketseat :wave: [Participe da nossa comunidade!](https://discordapp.com/invite/gCRAFhc)
+Made with ♥ by Rocketseat :wave: [Join our community!](https://discordapp.com/invite/gCRAFhc)